telehash/telehash.github.io/v3/intro.md

 The word telehash should be pronounced as the root terms would normally be pronounced in the speaker's native dialect.

-It is usually written in all lower-case in the sense of a modern version of the word "telephone"—both as a generic private communication system that is federated and compatible, and the act of two application instances communicating privately and directly.
+It is usually written in all lower-case in the sense of a modern version of the word "telephone", both as a generic private communication system that is federated and compatible, and the act of two application instances communicating privately and directly.

 <a name="logo" />
 ## Logo